pckofstad/ci-cd-demo/README.md

     - Click on Actions in the repoitory menu
     - Click on the menu Item with a name that starts with "Build and deploy container app to Azure Web App - "
     - Click Run workflow
+    - If all is configured correctly everything should build and deploy without any errors.

+# Testing and self study
+Can you test and figure out the following task on your own?

+A. Do changes to the application, deploy them and see if it actually updates.
+Do you have to do something extra?
+If so, then what?

+B. Clean up the variables in the yml file.
+Make the shorter and more readable.
+It is not possible to see the values in the secret variables from github, you need to retrieve this from Azure again.

+C. Do you dare to add some tests and make them run in the yml script?
+What strategy would you use?